NStar Articles

 The Current Center of USNA Sailing

-In the spring of 1974, the USNA unveiled the beautifully modern Robert Crown Sailing Center, a building that properly represented the strength of the Naval Academy’s sailing operations.
-The Center, named for Captain Robert Crown, USN, underwent an expansion and corresponding renovation in 2003 to make it the well-admired facility it is today.
-Its striking form was built to recall the ships it represents, with mast-like columns and a large triangular roof for a “sail.”
-This triangular motif repeats throughout, and a copper roof ties the modern structure back to the Beaux-Arts buildings across the Yard that are emblematic of Ernsailing centerest Flagg’s vision for his “new academy,” realized in the early 1900s.
-Large, soaring windows reflect the boats docked in the Santee Basin so that the building connects seamlessly with the sea.
-The center ultimately ties together the historic with the new and the seascape with the landscape.
+sailingIn the spring of 1974, the USNA gave the sailing program a home that could grow with it.
+They unveiled the beautifully modern Robert Crown Sailing Center, a building that aptly represented the incredible strength of the Naval Academy’s sailing operations.
+In 2003, the Center, named for Captain Robert Crown, USN, underwent an expansion and corresponding renovation to make it the well-admired facility it is today.
+Its striking form was built to recall the ships it represents, with mast-like columns and a large, triangular roof for a “sail.”
+This triangular motif repeats throughout, and a copper roof ties the modern structure back to the Beaux-Arts buildings across the Yard that are emblematic of architect Ernest Flagg’s early 1900s vision for his “new academy.”
+Large, soaring windows reflect the group of boats docked in the Santee Basin so the building connects seamlessly with the sea. sailing 1The Center ultimately ties together the historic with the new, and the seascape with the landscape.
+From 2022 to 2024, the seawall surrounding the Sailing Center, as well as many of the docks, underwent construction to accommodate for rising tides and minor storms through the year 2100.

-Inside, you’ll find everything needed to manage a world-class sailing operation, including the administrative and coaching offices, team classrooms, locker rooms, equipment repair and storage facilities.
-You’ll also see thhall of famee impressive Intercollegiate Yacht Racing Association Hall of Fame, showcasing many of the Academy’s North American collegiate trophies, plaques, and half-models, as well as the All-America lists, which chronicle the achievements of 70 years of intercollegiate sailing at USNA.
-You can also take time to admire the assortment of Naval Academy sailing trophies and awards in the hall.
+sailing 2You’ll also see the impressive Intercollegiate Yacht Racing Association Hall of Fame, showcasing many of the Academy’s North American collegiate trophies, plaques, and half-models, as well as the All-America lists, which chronicle the achievements of over 70 years of intercollegiate sailing at USNA.
+As you wander, you can also take time to admire the assortment of Naval Academy sailing trophies and awards in the hall.

 Fair Winds and Following Seas: Programs at the Center

 The U.S. Navy credits the discipline of sailing with teaching the knowledge, confidence, and respect for the sea that builds outstanding officers.
 As such, their sailing program is second to none.
-The center oversees four pillar programs that work to achieve this excellence:
+The Center oversees four pillar programs that work to achieve this excellence:

-3. Varsity Intercollegiate (IC) Team: As a member of ICSA Sailing, the USNA IC Sailing Team trains in the fall and has its main competition season in the spring, battling colleges near and far during weekend long races.offshore team
+3. Varsity Intercollegiate (IC) Team: As a member of the Inter-Collegiate Sailing Association (ICSA), the USNA IC Sailing Team trains in the fall and has its main competition season in the spring, battling colleges near and far during weekend-long races.
+The home practices and races for the IC teams take place on the Severn River and the Chesapeake Bay.

-4. Varsity Offshore Team: In the fall and spring, the Varsity Navy Offshore Sailing Team and co-ed teams also train and compete with other colleges.
+4. sailing 4Varsity Offshore Team: In the fall and spring, the Varsity Navy Offshore Sailing Team and co-ed teams also train and compete with other colleges.
 In the summer, they go bow-to-bow with civilian teams.

-To keep these four programs moving, Santee Basin houses the USNA’s 250-plus sail training fleet, which includes 20 Navy 44s, six donated offshore boats, 12 J-24's, 22 420s, 22 FJs, and 136 Lasers used by the sailing teams.
-The home practices and races for the IC teams take place on the Severn River and the Chesapeake Bay.
+To keep these four programs moving, the Santee Basin houses the USNA’s 250-plus sail training fleet, which includes 20 Navy 44s, six donated offshore boats, 12 J-24's, 22 420s, 22 FJs, and 136 Lasers used by the sailing teams.

 It is indeed a special place.
 From a grounded boat to a world-class institution training some of the best in collegiate sailing and beyond, the Robert Crown Sailing Center and its programs are one of the most important cornerstones in the education of the midshipmen here at the Naval Academy.
-You can support their mission by purchasing USNA sailing gear at Navyonline, which gives back all proceeds to the Brigade and its rich tradition of naval excellence.

 Bill the Goat